 The pandemic presented unique challenges for fundraisers everywhere, but this difficult time has also led schools and other organizations to come up with more creative fundraising ideas than ever before.

 As we collectively take stock of what we’ve learned from the pandemic so far, we need to take a look at the ways parents and teachers evolved school fundraising to meet today’s needs.
 Let’s walk through four lessons we learned from fundraising during the pandemic and learn how your school can implement these tips moving forward:

 - Leverage online fundraising tools.

-- Align with your audiences’ needs.
+- Communicate frequently with your supporters.

-- Adjust your fundraising asks.
+- Get specific fundraising asks.